AlexsLemonade/2022-yi-workshops/README.md

-# "Introduction to R" training materials

-Repository for a full-day "Introduction to R" training.
+# Workshops at the 2022 Young Investigator's Summit

+- Introduction to R materials are adapted from [here](https://github.com/AlexsLemonade/training-modules/tree/master/intro-to-R-tidyverse).
+- Reproducible Research Practices are adapted from [here](https://github.com/AlexsLemonade/reproducible-research/)